ltlaitoff/conspects/04 - Projects/wwt/en/How to test backend + frontend.md

 ### Dev

-`Dev` - a version that is currently under development, which may not work, or work a bit crookedly
+`Dev` - a version that is currently under development, which may not function, or function imperfectly

-This version contains the latest changes that can be made at all
+This version contains the most recent changes that can be implemented at all

 You can also use any version of `backend` here

 #### How to test this?

-Just go to the branch and run it
+Simply switch to the branch and run it

 ### feature/bug/other

 `feature/bug/other` - These are our pull requests

-Depending on which branch they go to, they need to be tested differently
+Depending on which branch they are directed to, they need to be tested differently

-If the PR goes to `dev` - test from `backend` used on `dev`
+If the PR is directed to `dev` - test from `backend` used on `dev`

-If the PR goes to `staging` - test from `backend` used on `staging`
+If the PR is directed to `staging` - test from `backend` used on `staging`

-If the PR goes to `release` - test like `staging`
+If the PR is directed to `release` - test like `staging`

 ## Backend